Oscar Micheaux: Writing and film career

 In 1918, his novel The Homesteader, dedicated to his mother, attracted the attention of George Johnson, the manager of the Lincoln Motion Picture Company in Los Angeles.
 After Johnson offered to make The Homesteader into a new feature film, negotiations and paperwork became inharmonious.
 Micheaux wanted to be directly involved in the adaptation of his book as a movie, but Johnson resisted and never produced the film.

 Instead, Micheaux founded the Micheaux Film & Book Company of Sioux City; its first project was the production of The Homesteader as a feature film.
-Micheaux had a major career as a film producer and director: He produced over 40 films, which drew audiences throughout the U.S. as well as internationally.
+Micheaux had a major career as a film producer and director: He produced more than 40 films, which drew audiences throughout the U.S. as well as internationally.
 Micheaux contacted wealthy academic connections from his earlier career as a porter, and sold stock for his company at $75 to $100 a share.
 Micheaux hired actors and actresses and decided to have the premiere in Chicago.
 The film and Micheaux received high praise from film critics.
 One article credited Micheaux with "a historic breakthrough, a creditable, dignified achievement".
 Some members of the Chicago clergy criticized the film as libelous.
 The Homesteader became known as Micheaux's breakout film; it helped him become widely known as a writer and a filmmaker.

 In addition to writing and directing his own films, Micheaux also adapted the works of different writers for his silent pictures.
 Many of his films were open, blunt and thought-provoking regarding certain racial issues of that time.
 He once commented: "It is only by presenting those portions of the race portrayed in my pictures, in the light and background of their true state, that we can raise our people to greater heights."
 Financial hardships during the Great Depression eventually made it impossible for Micheaux to keep producing films, and he returned to writing.